Tritlo/TastySpectrum/README.md

 Use like: `cabal test --test-options "--get-spectrum --spectrum-out=./spectrum.csv"`

-And to print a tree view of the expressions: `cabal run spec-csv-to-tree spectrum.csv`
+And to print a tree view of the expressions: `cabal run tasty-sbfl -- spectrum.csv`

 *Testing*: